This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the different types of acne?

-Acne most often appears on the face, upper chest, back, and upper arms.
+Acne most often appears on the face, neck, upper chest, back, and upper arms.

-- Mild acne includes blackheads, whiteheads, or small pimples.
-Whiteheads are closed, white bumps that form when the pore is completely blocked.
-Blackheads are tiny, open dark spots that form when the pore is only partly blocked.
-Pimples are inflamed bumps that contain pus.
-They are often caused by clogged pores and develop when whiteheads or blackheads get infected.
+- Pimples are inflamed bumps that contain pus.
+They are often caused by clogged pores.
+Pimples develop when whiteheads or blackheads get infected.

 How is acne diagnosed?

 Your healthcare provider will examine your skin and ask if you have ever received treatment for acne.
-Tell him how long your acne lasts and which face care products you use.
-He may ask if anything makes your acne better or worse.
+Tell him or her how long your acne lasts and which face care products you use.
+Your provider may ask if anything makes your acne better or worse.
 You may need blood tests to check your hormone levels.

 How is acne treated?